influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/token/delete.md

 title: influxctl token delete
 description: >
-  The `influxctl token delete` command deletes a database token from an InfluxDB Cloud Dedicated cluster and revokes all permissions associated with the token.
+  The `influxctl token delete` command deletes a database token from an InfluxDB cluster and revokes all permissions associated with the token.
 menu:
   influxdb_clustered:
     parent: influxctl token